preetpoly/plgx-esp/README.md

 - Docker(18.03.1-CE or above) and [docker-compose (1.21.1 or above)](https://docs.docker.com/compose/install/#install-compose)

-## Build and deploy
+## Build and Deploy

 After you install Docker and Docker Compose, you can install the PolyLogyx server.

-1. Clone this repository.
+1. Clone the PolyLogyx ESP repository.

     ```~/Downloads$ git clone https://github.com/polylogyx/plgx-esp.git```
      ```<snip>